 Cranbrook House & Gardens is located at 380 Lone Pine Road, Bloomfield Hills, MI 48304.
 Parking is available onsite.
 Additional parking is available across the street at Christ Church Cranbrook.

 Cranbrook House & Gardens is a historic facility preserved and maintained as closely as possible to its original design.
 As such, there are certain natural and artificial surface conditions, such as grass, wood chip, stones, stairs, steep slopes and uneven terrain which can make walking and use of a wheelchair difficult.
 Assistance for persons using wheelchairs or walkers is recommended.

-Cranbrook House will not be open during this exhibition.
+Cranbrook House will be open during the Opening Reception.
+The manor will not be open during general admission.